Pessimator/mqtt-example/README.md

 ## Todos
-- TR: random temperature every 500ms
-- TR: should I send a message from client to Producer to tell him when processing is finished?
-- TR: tell the producer that a failure happened
 - Clean up the example webb app
 - dependency injection in subscriber and publisher
 - use .net core logger instead of own implementation